gscplanning/tutorials/_posts/2015-06-05-line2polygon.md

 In this method we will make a small alteration to a few tags in the KML file for the parcel that will ensure that it is read as a polygon rather than a line.

-### What you'll need

-- A text editor
-	- If you don't have a preferred text editor, Notepad (Windows) or Text Edit (Mac) will work just fine3
-- A KML parcel boundary file (sample data)

 ### Steps